srivathsavsree/secure-file-share/README.md

 # Secure File Share

-## Project Overview
+## Overview
 Secure File Share is a full-stack web application for securely sharing files between users.
-It features robust encryption, user authentication, and secure file delivery via email with QR code support.
+It features robust encryption, user authentication, secure file delivery via email (with QR code support), and a modern, user-friendly interface.
 The project is designed for both security and ease of use, making it suitable for enterprise and personal use cases.

 ---

 ## Features
-- **User Authentication**: JWT-based login/registration with account lockout on repeated failures.
+- **User Authentication:** JWT-based login/registration with account lockout on repeated failures.
-- **Secure File Upload**: Files are encrypted server-side before storage.
+- **Secure File Upload:** Files are encrypted server-side before storage.
-- **Direct Download via QR Code**: Recipients receive a QR code in their email; scanning it triggers a direct file download.
+- **Direct Download via QR Code:** Recipients receive a QR code in their email; scanning it triggers a direct file download.
-- **Decryption Key Delivery**: The decryption key is sent only to the intended recipient.
+- **Decryption Key Delivery:** The decryption key is sent only to the intended recipient.
-- **File Expiry & Auto-Destruction**: Files expire after 24 hours or after 3 failed download attempts.
+- **File Expiry & Auto-Destruction:** Files expire after 24 hours or after 3 failed download attempts.
-- **SendGrid Email Integration**: All notifications and file delivery emails are sent via SendGrid.
+- **SendGrid Email Integration:** All notifications and file delivery emails are sent via SendGrid.
+- **Password Reset:** Users can reset their password via a secure, time-limited email link.
-- **Modern UI**: Built with React and Material-UI for a responsive, user-friendly experience.
+- **Modern UI:** Built with React and Material-UI for a responsive, user-friendly experience.

 ---

 ## Technology Stack
-- **Frontend**: React, Material-UI, Axios
+- **Frontend:** React, Material-UI, Axios
-- **Backend**: Node.js, Express, MongoDB (Atlas), Mongoose
+- **Backend:** Node.js, Express, MongoDB (Atlas), Mongoose
-- **Email Service**: SendGrid
+- **Email Service:** SendGrid
-- **File Handling**: Multer, CryptoJS (AES encryption)
+- **File Handling:** Multer, CryptoJS (AES encryption)
-- **Authentication**: JWT, bcrypt
+- **Authentication:** JWT, bcrypt
-- **Deployment**: Vercel (frontend & backend)
+- **Deployment:** Vercel (frontend), Render (backend)

 ---